 The Victoria Tower in Kista north of Stockholm is a 120m high building with 34 storeys.
 Special emphasis is placed on the structural design (calculations) when one builds both tall and narrow.
-The Gothenburg company Integra Engineering has used the advanced structural design programme FEM-Design for both the static and dynamic analysis of the project.
+The Gothenburg company Integra Engineering has used the advanced structural design program FEM-Design for both the static and dynamic analysis of the project.

 ”The program is simple to work with.
 The latest version has a real advance, among other things it has become much easier to use and calculation times are much faster.
-Compared with other FE programs, StruSoft’s program is very user friendly which is precisely what we need.”
+Compared with other FE programs, StruSoft’s program is very user-friendly which is precisely what we need.”
 When it comes to the Victoria Tower, the program was used for everything to do with calculating the normal limit states, to do the analysis and for studying the force distribution together with all the other matters that relate to this type of building.

 Anders Klittmar pointed out that one must use this type of program with respect.
 It requires experience to create an effective model.